 Other tools and materials can be shared.

-Cut sheets of construction paper to 9 inch by 6 inch pieces—half of
+Cut sheets of construction paper to 9" by 6" pieces—half of

-a quarter of a 12 inch by 18 inch sheet.
+a quarter of a 12" by 18" sheet.
 All colors of construction paper work well.

 Pre-cut the vegetables and fruits for very small children.

 Cut a potato in half and cut a design into the flat surface.
 (Other

 firm vegetables also work well — turnip, jicama, sweet potato.)